thephpleague/period/comparing.md

 $orig->sameValueAs($other); //return true
 ~~~

-### Period::overlaps(Period $period)
+### Period::overlaps(TimeRangeInterface $period)

-A `Period` overlaps another if it shares some common part of the datetime continuum.
+A `TimeRangeInterface` overlaps another if it shares some common part of the datetime continuum.
 This methods returns true if this is the case and the objects do not abut.

 ~~~php
 use League\Period\Period;